hmrc/file-upload/README.md

 ```

 Note: All parameters are optional.
 A callbackUrl is optional but should be provided in order for the service to provide feedback of the envelope's progress.
-maxSize and maxSizePerItem can be specified in the following formats KB|MB, if not specified it defaults to the maximum value of 25MB and 10MB.
+maxSize and maxSizePerItem can be specified in the following formats ([1-9][0-9]{0,3})([KB,MB]{2}), but can not over 25MB(maxSize per enverlope) and 10MB(maxSizePerItem)
+if not specified it defaults to the maximum value of 25MB and 10MB.
+maxNumFiles is the max capacity for an envelope to have, the max capacity is 100 files per envelope,
-maxNumFiles if not specified it defaults to 100.
+if not specified it defaults to 100.

 Response (in Headers): Location → localhost:8898/file-upload/envelopes/0b215e97-11d4-4006-91db-c067e74fc653